rupeshtr78/chroma-db-rag/README.md

 Usage
   -load
         Load and embed the data in vectordb
-        Provide the path to file
+        Provide the path to file Eg: "test/model_params.txt" -query
-  -query
         Query the embedded data and rerank the results Provide the query Eg:"what is the difference between mirostat_tau and mirostat_eta?"